 Community-based, mobile crisis supports are one of the key services that the children's programs provide.
 These services are provided in the home or community setting as an immediate result of a crisis event.
 It is especially important to the REACH model because it impacts and benefits not only the child but their immediate support system as well.
 Generally, these supports are successful in stabilizing the situation and being part of the solution for obviating out-of-home placement.
-The chart below depicts admissions activity for the community mobile crisis support program.
+The chart on the next page depicts admissions activity for the community mobile crisis support program.

 In addition to collecting information related to the number of admissions into the mobile crisis supports program, data related to service provision is also tabulated.
-The chart on the following page summarizes both the number of days and hours of crisis intervention and/or stabilization services offered by each region.
+The chart below summarizes both the number of days and hours of crisis intervention and/or stabilization services offered by each region.
 On the secondary axis, the cumulative number of mobile days provided for families across the quarter is shown.

 REACH sends clinicians to the homes and schools of individuals to work with them on developing and practicing coping skills.
 The table below provides information on the range of days across individuals served that mobile crisis supports were in place, the average number of days an individual received mobile crisis supports, and the average number of hours that each individual received per crisis event.
-All programs met the required average of three days per case, with the exception of Region V which was slightly below at approximately 2.5 days per individual.
+All regions met the required 3 days average days per person.

 Service Unit Region I Region II Region III Region IV Region V

-Range of Days 1-6 2-9 7-15 1-6 1-11
+Range of Days Range n/a, 1

+person in

+mobile crisis 1-6 3-15 1-4 3-5

 Average Days/

-Case 3.8 6.1 13.5 3.4 2.5
+Case 5.0 5.3 14.6 3.1 4.5

 Average

-Hours/Day 2.1 1.8 1.3 1.6 1.4
+Hours/Day 1.7 1.7 1.1 1.7 1.1

 Average

-Hours/Case 7.7 10.8 18.1 5.3 3.3
+Hours/Case 8.5 9.2 16.5 5.3 5.0